 We are honoured to be learning on the Traditional Territory of the Secwepemc people.

-In the North Okanagan-Shuswap School District, we serve just over 6400 students in 24 schools through a variety of sites located around Shuswap Lake and the North Okanagan.
+In the North Okanagan-Shuswap School District, we serve more than 6400 students in 24 schools through a variety of sites located around Shuswap Lake and the North Okanagan.
 The area encompasses the communities of Malakwa, Sicamous, Grindrod, Enderby, Ashton Creek, Kingfisher, Armstrong, Spallumcheen, Falkland, Ranchero/Deep Creek, Silver Creek, Salmon Arm, Tappen, Sorrento, Celista, and Seymour Arm.
 According to census data, this area represents approximately 40,000 people.

 We are known for strong academic achievement, a thriving trades and careers program, and a rich culture of school athletics and music.
 One elementary, one middle, and one secondary school offer French Immersion.
 The school district enjoys comprehensive Local Education Agreements with each of four First Nations bands.
 We are proud of the Indigenous culture and presence in our schools.